For use in both residential and commercial applications. We offer a wide variety of different sized rolls as well as large, 12' wide landscape fabric

 Many gardeners and experts have been using landscape fabric for weed barrier, filtration and drainage, erosion control, and path/road construction.

-A weed barrier is a layer of geotextile fabric, plastic, or cardboard that is placed under soil and mulch to help block weed seeds from getting the light they need to germinate and grow through the soil.
+A weed barrier is a layer of geotextile fabric, plastic (both thin and thick varieties of polyethylene plastic), or cardboard that is placed under soil and mulch to help block weed seeds from getting the light they need to germinate and grow through the soil.
 Weed barriers make weeding duties less difficult in vegetable gardens and flower beds.